-In August 2022, the last teacher in receipt of disability benefits retired and started receiving pension payments from the Teachers' Superannuation Plan.
-As at February 2023, there are no longer any teachers eligible for benefits from the Teachers' Disability Benefits Plan.
+In August 2022, the last teacher in receipt of disability benefits retired and started receiving a superannuation allowance from the Teachers' Superannuation Plan.
+As at February 2023, there are no longer any teachers participating in the Teachers' Superannuation Plan that would be eligible for benefits from the Teachers' Disability Benefits Plan and the Plan is now considered closed.